payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 -------------------------------------------------------------------------------------------
 Make a program structure that anticipates, but is not overly burdened by possible modifications

-Throw away the "first-draft" and don’t copy and paste from it in the "second-draft"
+Throw away the "first-draft" and don't copy and paste from it in the "second-draft"

 ### Variables
 At the top of every function declare all the necessary variables in a comma separated list, with a single `var` statement.